carosellagiuliano-max/welltry/codex.md

 - Swiss legal context applies: DSG, GDPR, Swiss tax and accounting rules
 - Currency is CHF, timezone is Europe Zurich, no negotiation
 - Stack is fixed around Next.js, Supabase, Stripe, Resend like email provider
-- No separate custom backend server, you work with serverless primitives
+- No separate custom long running backend server, you work with serverless primitives

 Tradeoffs to manage